 Horseback riding: One of the most popular activities at Black Butte Ranch is the chance to hop in the saddle and explore Central Oregon’s scenic beauty via horseback rides.
 Professional wranglers lead riders of all levels, all year long, on trails at the ranch and in the surrounding forests—including through the Deschutes National Forest—with outings tailored to the skill and experience levels of each rider.
 Summertime rides are even offered exclusively to little buckaroos between three and six years old.
 For information on other rides around the region, check out our page about horseback riding in Central Oregon.

 Phalarope Lake: Whether taking the nature trail to Phalarope Lake, paddling its quiet waters, or casting a fly, a trip to the serene setting at Phalarope Lake is time well spent.
 A handful of picturesque Cascade peaks rise above the western shore; osprey, bald eagles, otters, and other wildlife frolic in (and around) the lake; and anglers enjoy catch-and-release fishing for rainbow trout.
 (Fishing gear rentals are available, and free fly-fishing clinics are offered in the summer.)

 Family activities: Kids of all ages find plenty to love about the activities offered at Black Butte Ranch.
 Families can craft ceramic pieces together, rent bikes (and enjoy a ride on the resort’s 18 miles of paved paths), cross country skis or snowshoes, test their mettle at an on-site disc golf course, swim in one of the many pools and more.
 Kids, specifically, can sign up for summertime camp programs that include stand-up paddleboarding and kayaking classes, climbing clinics, and arts-and-crafts workshops.
-Parents, meanwhile, can unwind by enjoying several spa services, taking a dip in one of the ranch’s many pools, playing tennis on the resort’s 17 courts, or joining yoga and barre classes.
+Parents, meanwhile, can unwind by enjoying several spa services, taking a dip in one of the ranch’s many pools, playing tennis or pickleball on the resort’s 17 courts, or joining yoga and barre classes.